Sleepy-Dog-Studios/.github/profile/README.md

 ## Who are we?

-🙋‍♀️ A short introduction - We are a indie game development studio working on lots of different projects.
+🙋‍♀️ A short introduction - We are an indie game development studio working on lots of different projects.

-🌈 Contribution guidelines - We don't do open source on our games, unfortuntely, however, if you are interested in working for us, please contact one of the members!
+🌈 Contribution guidelines - We don't do open source on our games, unfortunately, however, if you are interested in working for us, don't hesitate to get in touch with one of our developers!
+On a side note, our websites are open source.
+If you want to contribute, go to our public repositories and read the contributing guidelines.

-🍿 Fun fact - We are spaced out all over the US including California, Colorado, Tennessee, Ohio and more!
+🍿 Fun fact - We are spaced out all over the US including California, Colorado, Tennessee, Ohio, and more!

 👩‍💻 Privacy Policy - You can find our privacy policy over at [sleepydogstudios.net/privacy-policy](https://sleepydogstudios.net/privacy-policy)